birdofpreyru/react-utils/docs/dr-pogodin-lib-setup-script.md

 # `dr-pogodin-lib-setup` script

-NodeJS script that helps to install and upgrade `dr-pogodin-react-utils` and other similar NPM libraries.
+NodeJS script that helps to install and upgrade `@dr.pogodin/react-utils` and other similar NPM libraries.

 **Why?** &mdash; When library version is upgraded manually, it is difficult